 While the functionality exists in Novi to automatically include these product add-ons with your auto-renewals, I would highly recommend against it.

-When Novi renews your members, we create the dues invoices for you inside of QuickBooks.
+When Novi renews your members, we create the dues invoices for you inside of QuickBooks Online.
 An "optional" amount would be present on the invoice, the revenue will be booked in your general ledger, and members will be presented with an invoice that shows the "optional" amount as being due.
 This works well when most members pay the fee, but it can quickly turn into an accounting nightmare when most do not.

 Selling Outside of the Renewal Process